-Worship with us online!
-Every Sunday at 10:30 a.m.
+Worship with us in-person!
+Every Sunday at 10:30 a.m in the Sanctuary.

-Join us for virtual coffee afterwards at 11:00 a.m. via Zoom!
+Join us for virtual coffee afterwards at 12:30 p.m. via Zoom!

 Subscribe to the TSPList mailing list for the link and password (or ask someone who knows).

 Listen to the newest episode of The Radical Reverend!

 Tune in to The Radical Reverend on CIUT 89.5 FM on Mondays from 4:00–5:00 p.m.